Thank you to everyone who supported us this season! The zoo is closed, but we will see you in the spring. ×

 Dweller in the Trees

-Gibbons are an arboreal, semi-ape species that very rarely moves around the ground.
-They spend most of their time in the trees brachiating from branch to branch for browsing opportunities and for places to rest and socialize.
+Gibbons are arboreal, lesser apes that very rarely moves around the ground.
+They spend most of their time in the trees brachiating from branch to branch for browsing opportunities as well as for places to rest and socialize.
+Gibbons can swing at speeds of 35 miles per hour and a distance of up to 50 feet between swings.

 Dimorphism